The cluster value problem for Banach spaces: Abstract

 \section{Abstract}

 The main result is that the cluster value problem in separable Banach spaces, for the Banach algebras $A_u$ and $H^{\infty}$, can be reduced to the cluster value problem in those spaces which are $\ell_1$ sums of a sequence of finite dimensional spaces.
+In particular we prove that the cluster value problem for $\ell_1$ is equivalent to the cluster value problem for $L_1(0,1)$.